Mobile phone: History

 In 1991, the second-generation (2G) digital cellular technology was launched in Finland by Radiolinja on the GSM standard.
 This sparked competition in the sector as the new operators challenged the incumbent 1G network operators.
 The GSM standard is a European initiative expressed at the CEPT ("Conférence Européenne des Postes et Telecommunications", European Postal and Telecommunications conference).
-The Franco-German R&D cooperation demonstrated the technical feasibility, and in 1987 a Memorandum of Understanding was signed between 13 European countries who agreed to launch a commercial service by 1991.
-The first version of the GSM (=2G) standard had 6,000 pages.
-The IEEE and RSE awarded to Thomas Haug and Philippe Dupuis the 2018 James Clerk Maxwell medal for their contributions to the first digital mobile telephone standard.
+The Franco-German R&D cooperation demonstrated the technical feasibility, and in 1987, a Memorandum of Understanding was signed between 13 European countries that agreed to launch a commercial service by 1991.
+The first version of the GSM standard had 6,000 pages.
+The IEEE and RSE awarded Thomas Haug and Philippe Dupuis the 2018 James Clerk Maxwell medal for their contributions to the first digital mobile telephone standard.
 In 2018, the GSM was used by over 5 billion people in over 220 countries.
 The GSM (2G) has evolved into 3G, 4G and 5G.
-The standardisation body for GSM started at the CEPT Working Group GSM (Group Special Mobile) in 1982 under the umbrella of CEPT.
-In 1988, ETSI was established and all CEPT standardization activities were transferred to ETSI.
+The standardization body for GSM started at the CEPT Working Group GSM (Group Special Mobile) in 1982 under the umbrella of CEPT.
+In 1988, ETSI was established, and all CEPT standardization activities were transferred to ETSI.
 Working Group GSM became Technical Committee GSM.
 In 1991, it became Technical Committee SMG (Special Mobile Group) when ETSI tasked the committee with UMTS (3G).
+In addition to transmitting voice over digital signals, the 2G network introduced data services for mobile, starting with SMS text messages, then expanding to Multimedia Messaging Service (MMS), and mobile internet with a theoretical maximum transfer speed of 384 kbit/s (48 kB/s).